nrednav/final-year-project/README.md

 # Implementation Checklist

 ## Backlog
+- [ ] Finish user interface components
 - [ ] Update all data models
 - [ ] import mapGetters globally?
 - [ ] Change smart contracts to accept fullname instead of part names
-- [x] Handle user click reject on metamask
 - [ ] Prevent users from accessing other users property information
-- [ ] Fix the interface stretch problems on view property screen
-- [ ] After transfering title, update the property_uid on the property
 - [ ] Check how to display image preview from uploaded file
 	- [ ] Check how the viet dude does it in his component